 If you've taken your dog to the dog park, you might have a good idea of how well your dog does around others.
 Or if you recently adopted a dog into your family, you might have no idea how they do around other dogs and a daycare trial can be a good way to gauge their sociability.
 However, don't feel bad if daycare staff informs you that your dog didn't enjoy it or your dog exhibited behaviors that preclude them from attending; your dog can live a well-rounded and fulfilling life without attending dog daycare.

 Consider where your dog falls on the sociability spectrum described below and learn which levels work best in daycare environments:

-If you have a dog selective dog, a smaller daycare group with a consistent play group and constant supervision is best.
+If you have a dog selective dog, a smaller daycare group with a consistent playgroup and constant supervision is best.
 However, if your dog is happy just relaxing during the day while you're gone, daycare isn't a necessity.
-Intermittent pre-planned play groups with known playmates can be more than enough to provide your dog with canine interaction.
+Intermittent pre-planned playdates with known playmates can be more than enough to provide your dog with canine interaction.